tiesont/grcc-webapplications/README.md

 ### METHOD 2: Use `nano` to Create the Script
 If you prefer, you can create the script using the built-in text editor in Linux called Nano. ([How to Use Nano (external)](https://linuxize.com/post/how-to-use-nano-text-editor/))

-1. On your Linux terminal screen, verify you are in the `ec2-user` home directory `~` and
+1. On your Linux terminal screen, verify you are in the `ec2-user` home directory `~` by entering:
 ```
 cd ~
 ```